 23.5 You agree that either Australia Post or NAB may use Your Personal Information to contact you to let you know about other products or services that Australia Post or NAB think you might be interested in.

-In providing services under this Agreement, Australia Post and NAB act as independent contractors to You and to each other.
-Nothing in this Agreement shall be construed as:
+a) In providing the Services, Australia Post and NAB act as independent contractors to You and to each other.
+Nothing in these Terms and Conditions will be construed as:

 25 GOVERNING LAW

 These Terms and Conditions is governed by the laws of the State of Victoria.
 Each party submits to the jurisdiction of the courts of that State of Victoria and any courts of appeal from them.